Government Funded Certificate Courses

 There is a vast range of certificate III qualifications subsidised under the Certificate 3 Guarantee.

-The Certificate 3 Guarantee is for eligible Queenslanders who commence a certificate level III course on or after 1 July 2013.
+The Certificate 3 Guarantee is funded by the Queensland Government for eligible Queenslanders who commence a certificate level III course on or after 1 July 2013.

 To be eligible for the Certificate 3 Guarantee a person must: